Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Application to spin representations of symmetric groups

 The \emph{spin decomposition number problem} then asks for the decomposition of $\chi(\la)$ or $\chi(\la)_\pm$ as a sum of irreducible Brauer characters $\phi(\mu)$ or $\phi(\mu)_\pm$.
-A close approximation to this problem is to consider the \emph{reduced decomposition number} obtained by adding the indecomposable projective characters corresponding to associate Brauer characters.
-So for a strict partition $\la$ of $m$ and a restricted $h$-strict partition $\mu$ of $m$ we define the reduced decomposition number
+A close approximation to this problem is to consider the \emph{reduced decomposition number} obtained by combining the indecomposable projective characters corresponding to associate Brauer characters.
+We use a slightly unusual convention for this: for a strict partition $\la$ of $m$ and a restricted $h$-strict partition $\mu$ of $m$ we define the reduced decomposition number